lubianat/ome-zarr-acknowledgments/README.md

         - Stefanie Weidtkamp-Peters
 ```

-# Seeding
+## Seed new data

-– Use LLM to extract affiliations + format YML based given a copy-paste of authors on PDFs for papers
+- Use an LLM to extract affiliations and format YAML directly from PDF author lists.

-– Use the CrossRef API (e.g. https://api.crossref.org/works/10.1038/s41592-021-01326-w) to enrich with extra information
+- Call the CrossRef API (for example https://api.crossref.org/works/10.1038/s41592-021-01326-w) to enrich the metadata.

-– Copy-paste subscribers from https://imagesc.zulipchat.com/#narrow/channel/328251-NGFF into LLM for formatting
+- Copy subscribers from https://imagesc.zulipchat.com/#narrow/channel/328251-NGFF into an LLM prompt for fast formatting.

-– Manually shorten affiliations with affiliation_shortener.yaml
+- Shorten new affiliations by adding entries to [`affiliation_shortener.yaml`](affiliation_shortener.yaml).

-# Updates
+## Updates

-Direct pull-requests changing the information on afilliation_shortner.yaml or people.yaml are welcome!
+Direct pull requests that update [`people.yaml`](people.yaml) or [`affiliation_shortener.yaml`](affiliation_shortener.yaml) are always welcome.